h2oai/h2o-llmstudio/documentation/docs/guide/experiments/export-trained-model.md

 ---
-description: If you are ready to share your trained model with a broader community, H2O LLM Studio allows you to export the fine-tuned model to HuggingFace with a single click.
+description: If you are ready to share your trained model with a broader community, H2O LLM Studio allows you to export the fine-tuned model to Hugging Face Hub with a single click.
 ---
 # Publish model to HuggingFace